difx/difx/doc/sources/difx_files.rst

 for a fraction (up to 100%) of a job file.
 An additional numeric suffix is appended to the filename specifying the polynomial index for a particular ``.pulsar`` file that shares the same base name.
-The format of the file is the same as a Tempo pulsar file :raw-latex:`\cite{tempo}`.
+The format of the file is the same as a Tempo pulsar file [tempo]_ :raw-latex:`\cite{tempo}`.

 .. _sec:shelf: